apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/SHOW TRANSACTION.md

 4. View the transactions with status `visible`:

-   SHOW TRANSACTION WHERE LABEL = 'visible';
+   SHOW TRANSACTION WHERE STATUS = 'visible';

 ## keyword